APPFL/APPFL/docs/tutorials/examples_globus_compute.rst

         </div>
     </div>

 3. The leading server then needs to go back the corresponding Project page, and click *Roles*, which will show the information like below.
 Click *Assign New Role*.
-Then select *User* and enter the Globus ID/email of trusted client users to assign them the Administator role.
+Then select *User* and enter the Globus ID/email of trusted client users to assign them the Administrator role.

 .. raw:: html